jhill1/SEPwC/source/csv.inc.rst

 The ``row`` variable is now a dictionary, with the items labelled by whatever was in the first row (the header).
 As a programmer you would need to know that information beforehand to use them correctly.

+`You can try it on this file. <https://raw.githubusercontent.com/jhill1/SEPwC/refs/heads/master/code_examples/names.csv>`_

 Pandas, covered earlier, can also read in CSV files.